-This bill amends Section 2355 of the Oklahoma income tax law, introducing new tax brackets and rates for individuals from 2024 to 2032, ultimately leading to the complete elimination of income tax for individuals starting in 2032.
-The new tax rates for single individuals will begin at 0.25% for the first $1,000 in 2024, increasing to 4.75% on the remainder, while married individuals filing jointly will have similar rates starting at 0.25% for the first $2,000.
+This bill amends Section 2355 of the Oklahoma income tax law, introducing new tax brackets and rates for individuals from 2024 to 2032, with a plan for the complete elimination of income tax for individuals by 2032.
+The new tax rates for single individuals will begin at 0.25% for the first $1,000 in 2024, increasing to 4.75% on the remainder, while married individuals filing jointly will have a similar structure with slightly higher thresholds.
 The bill also specifies that no deductions for federal income taxes paid will be allowed in calculating taxable income.
-Additionally, it updates statutory language and references, incorporating the Internal Revenue Code of 1986 into the definitions of filing statuses and replacing outdated references to ensure clarity in the tax structure.
+Additionally, it updates statutory language and references, incorporating the Internal Revenue Code of 1986 and replacing previous references to sections 4 and 5 with new sections 2355.1F and 2355.1G, making tax rate adjustments contingent upon determinations by the State Board of Equalization.

 Statutes affected: